dselmanovic/bearerjs/README.md

     serverKey:"12345678901234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890123456789012345678",
     tokenUrl:'/token', //Call this URL to get your token.
 Accepts only POST method extendTokenUrl:'/extendtoken', //Call this URL to get your token.
-Accepts only POST method createToken:function(req, next, cancel){
+Accepts only POST method cookieName:'x-auth', //default name for getting token from cookie when not found in Authorization header createToken:function(req, next, cancel){
         //If your user is not valid just return "underfined" from this method.
         //Your token will be added to req object and you can use it from any method later